JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 com.fasterxml.jackson.databind.exc.InvalidDefinitionException: Java 8 date/time type `java.time.Instant`
 not supported by default: add Module "com.fasterxml.jackson.datatype:jackson-datatype-jsr310" to enable handling (through reference chain: com.sp.ecommerce.modules.users.dto.response.UserResponseDTO["createdAt"])

+means that Jackson doesn't support Java 8 date/time types (Instant, LocalDateTime, etc.) out-of-the-box unless the proper module is registered. implement a type adapter

+TODO : reuse this adapter in redis

+can we avoid running integration tests in mvn clean install

+objectMapperJson is null in CustomJsonSerializer

+Recommended for Kafka Serializer<T> classes:

+Don't rely on @Autowired

+Manually construct and configure your ObjectMapper

+Keep it self-contained and stateless

+iff kafka consuemr is generic then type erasure issue happens, create new instance of custom objectMapper